PriyansuNagC/calmnconnect.github.io/README.md

 ## Objective

 This project was made during the event HackOdisha 3.0 (2023).
-The main objective of this project is to promote mental peace, and with our simple UI and being just one click away, users can listen and meditate to 3 handpicked peaceful music related to nature.
+The main objective of this project is to promote mental health, with our simple and user friendly UI, users are only just one click away to listen and meditate to 3 theme-based-nature's music.

 ## Tech Involved

 1. HTML5
-2. Vanilla CSS
+2. Vanilla CSS3
 3. Javascript

 ## Contributers